Christ Church Grammar School provides buses to all training and fixtures for the convenience of its students.

 Year 10, 11 and 12 training and fixtures

 Buses depart from the Claremont campus at approx. 3.15pm for training venues.
-In summer the training day will vary but in winter season training days will be Tuesday and Thursday.
+In summer the training day will vary but in winter season training days will be Tuesday and/or Thursday.
 Buses will return from training venues at 5.10pm.
 Senior boys can return on the buses provided or can be collected by parents at 5.10pm.
 It is the school’s expectation that boys will be picked up promptly by parents at approx. 5.10pm so they are not left for a significant period of time at the playing fields unsupervised.

 It is the individual parents responsibility to ensure they have made the appropriate arrangement for the pick up of their son.